ArenaGrenade/Sentence-Vectorizer/README.md

 # Sentence-Vectorizer
 A simple package that given a list of sentences converts each of them to a vector.
+It is essentially a wrapper around other NLP libraries.

 This package can be used for the following purposes: